-Healthy Banana Oatmeal Muffins are made with whole grains, rolled oats, Greek yogurt, natural sweetener, and deliciously sweet bananas.
+Healthy Banana Oatmeal Muffins are made with whole grains, yogurt and natural sweetener.
 They’re soft, moist and perfect for snacking on the go!

 Table of Contents

-You won’t believe how scrumptious these healthy banana oatmeal muffins are.
-They’re made with sweet ripe bananas, Greek yogurt, rolled oats, and whole wheat flour keeping them nice and fluffy!

-Although naturally sweetened, you could add some chocolate chips for a delicious treat, it’s almost like chocolate banana chia pudding.
-Yum!

-There is so much to love about these healthy banana muffins with oats!
-Easy to make in one bowl, plus the combination of whole grain ingredients deliver fiber, potassium, protein, and healthy fats to keep you full longer.

-Later version | Healthy Banana Oatmeal Muffins are made with whole grains, rolled oats, Greek yogurt, natural sweetener, and deliciously sweet bananas.
-They’re soft, moist and perfect for snacking on the go!

-Table of Contents

-You won’t believe how scrumptious these healthy banana oatmeal muffins are.
-They’re made with sweet ripe bananas, Greek yogurt, rolled oats, and whole wheat flour keeping them nice and fluffy!
+You won’t believe how scrumptious healthy banana oatmeal muffins are!
+These healthy muffins are made with sweet ripe bananas, Greek yogurt, rolled oats, and whole wheat flour keeping them nice and fluffy.

-Although naturally sweetened, you could add some chocolate chips for a delicious treat, it’s almost like chocolate banana chia pudding.
-Yum!
+Although naturally sweetened, you could add some chocolate chips.

 There is so much to love about these healthy banana muffins with oats!
 Easy to make in one bowl, plus the combination of whole grain ingredients deliver fiber, potassium, protein, and healthy fats to keep you full longer.